logzio/logz-docs/_source/user-guide/integrations/endpoints.md

   You'll need to specify authentication information, such as your API key, service key, or token.

-  Supported apps include Opsgenie (only if hosted by the US data center), BigPanda, PagerDuty, Slack, VictorOps, and Datadog.
+  Supported apps include Opsgenie (only if hosted by the US data center), BigPanda, PagerDuty, Slack, VictorOps, ServiceNow, and Microsoft Teams.

 * **Custom endpoints**:
   You'll need to specify the URL, method, and headers,